ahakimsheik7/100-nights-sfmc/README.md

-# 🌿 Inamar Summer Fit Campaign
+# 🌿 Inamari Summer Fit Campaign

 **A compact, responsive, and accessible email template crafted for the Inamar Summer Fit campaign.**